okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/faqs/index.md

 **Why doesn't Okta support DELETE /Users?**

-Okta users are never deleted for compliance and audit purposes; they are deactivated instead.
+Okta users are never deleted for compliance and audit purposes.
+Okta user profiles are marked as "deactivated".
 Because of this, Okta never makes an HTTP DELETE request to a user resource on your SCIM API.
 Instead, Okta makes an HTTP PATCH request to set the `active` setting to `false`.
 You'll need to support the concept of an "active" and "inactive" user in your app.

 **How does data validation work with SCIM provisioning?
 For example, if my app requires the phone number in a specific format, how do I ensure that Okta passes the attribute in that format?
 If a data validation error issue occurs how does error reporting work?**

 The SCIM spec specifies valid data formats for a given user profile attribute, however Okta does not rigorously validate that the customer has inputted values meeting those requirements to preserve flexibility.

 Therefore, data validation should be handled by your app's SCIM Server.
-In other words, when Okta provisions user profile to your app, it should check that the data is valid per their special requirements.
-Error messages sent in the response from your app will be surfaced to the Okta administrator through alerts and tasks in the Okta interface.
+In other words, when Okta provisions user profile to your app, it should check that the data is valid according to their special requirements.
+Error messages sent in the response from your app are surfaced to the Okta administrator through alerts and tasks in the Okta interface.
 You should also specify your data requirements in your config guide.

 **How much filtering support is needed?**

-The filtering capabilities in the SCIM protocol are pretty broad but the common filtering use case with Okta is quite narrow: determine if a newly created Okta user already exists in your app based on a matching identifier.
+The filtering capabilities in the SCIM protocol are pretty broad, but the common filtering use case with Okta is quite narrow.
+Okta determines if a newly created user already exists in your app based on a matching identifier.
 This means the `eq` (equals) operator is all you really need to support.

-Note that Okta only supports filtering through the `eq` operator on the SCIM `userName` attribute on the SCIM Server side.
+Note that Okta only supports filtering through the `eq` operator on the SCIM `userName` attribute on the SCIM server side.
 However, Okta can use any `AppUser` attribute on the Okta side for passing into the `eq` operator.
 Typically this is `appuser.userName`, but `appuser.email` or `appuser.randomAttribute` can also be used.